 Google Display Ads

-You can also advertise your brand on YouTube now.
-Adverts are played at the beginning of short videos as well as throughout longer ones.
+You can also advertize your brand using YouTube, where ads are played at the beginning of short videos, as well as throughout longer ones.

 Social Media Marketing

-If you are looking for a free form of online brand marketing, then social media is your friend.
-It’s free to sign up and start posting.
-Of course, if you do want to make the most of your web presence on Facebook, Twitter, and all the rest, it is strongly recommended to sponsor your posts to increase their reach.
+While it’s always free to sign up and post content, if you want to make the most of your web presence on Instagram, Twitter, or LinkedIn, we strongly recommended you sponsor some posts to increase their reach.

-Strong SEO can boost your brand’s web presence.
-Your site will be easy to find which should support your brand awareness and identity.
-This can also do wonders for your brand’s credibility.
+Strong SEO can boost your brand’s web presence, meaning your site will be easy to find.
+This, in turn, should support your brand awareness and identity.
+Additionally, it can do wonders for your brand’s credibility.
 The grass isn’t always green in the world of SEO, though, and there are a few disadvantages.

 Examples of Offline Brand Marketing